PipedreamHQ/workflow-builder-connect/README.md

 # AI Workflow Builder + Pipedream Connect

-This fork shows how to extend the template with [Pipedream Connect](https://pipedream.com/connect) so you can add 10,000+ actions and triggers from 3,000+ apps.
+This project shows how to extend the [AI Workflow Builder Template](https://github.com/vercel-labs/workflow-builder-template) with [Pipedream Connect](https://pipedream.com/connect) so you can enable **10,000+ actions and triggers from 3,000+ apps**.
 Built on top of Workflow DevKit, it provides a complete visual workflow builder with real integrations and code generation capabilities.
 Refer to Pipedream's docs [here](https://pipedream.com/docs/connect).

 ![AI Workflow Builder Screenshot](screenshot.png)